bloomsburyai/cape-client/docs/source/examples.rst

     cc = CapeClient()
     cc.login('username', 'password')

-Alternatively you can authenticate using an admin token when creating the CapeClient object.
+Or you can authenticate using an admin token when creating the CapeClient object.
 This admin token can be retrieved through the `Cape UI <http://ui.thecape.ai>`_::

     from cape.client import CapeClient